jagratadeb/LearnDART/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/jagratadeb/LearnDART?style=for-the-badge)

-A curated collection of simple, well-organized Dart code examples for beginners.
-This repository is designed to help you learn the basics of the Dart programming language through hands-on code samples, covering topics such as variables, data types, comments, and more.
-Each folder contains focused examples to make learning Dart easy and practical.
+A curated and beginner-friendly Dart learning repository featuring practical code examples for each core concept.
+Explore well-organized folders covering the essentials of Dart programming, including variables, data types, operators, comments, and more.

+Each topic is separated for easy navigation and hands-on learning.

 ## Folder Structure & Contents